unchihugo/FluentFlyout/README.md

 - Still trying to cut down in size and remove the included WinForms .dlls

 ## Contributing 💖
 Please feel free to contribute in any way you can!
+Check out [CONTRIBUTING.md](https://github.com/unchihugo/FluentFlyout/blob/master/.github/CONTRIBUTING.md) to get started.

 ## Credits 🙌
 [Hugo Li](https://unchihugo.github.io) - Original Developer and Microsoft Store Publisher